BastilleBSD/bastille/docs/chapters/jails/jail-types.rst

 Volumes
 ^^^^^^^

 Most images have volumes that need to be mounted into the jail in order to store persistent data.
-Bastille knows about these volumes from the image config, will mount them at ``${bastille_volumesdir}/${jail}`` IF YOU DO NOT SPECIFY A VOLUME using the ``--volume`` flag with ``bastille create``.
-It is important to remember if you let Bastille automatically mount the volumes in ``${bastille_volumesdir}``, they will still be there when the jail is destroyed.
+IF YOU DO NOT SPECIFY any volumes using the ``--volume`` flag, Bastille will extract the list of volumes to mount from the image config, and mount them at ``${bastille_volumesdir}/${jail}``.
+It is important to remember that if you let Bastille automatically mount the volumes in ``${bastille_volumesdir}``, they will still be there when the jail is destroyed.
 The same applies to volumes mounted using the ``--volumes`` flag.